practice-lab-ucla/c247a/README.md

 A hybrid TDSConv + Transformer architecture that combines convolutional local feature extraction with global self-attention layers.

-These modifications allow us to analyze how attention-based sequence models perform relative to convolutional baselines under the same CTC training setup.
+These extensions allow us to systematically compare convolutional, recurrent, and attention-based sequence models under the same training and evaluation setup, and to analyze how architectural inductive bias affects EMG-to-text transcription performance.

 The first section of this README provides some guidance for working with the repo and contains a running list of FAQs. **Note that the rest of the README is from the original repo.**